kenjpais/web-page-summarizer-ai/README.md

 #### Run Tests
 chmod +x run_scraper_tests.sh

 ./run_scraper_tests.sh

-If you just want to use the scraper and not generate summaries, you can set SUMMARIZE_ENABLED flag as False.
+To just use the scraper and disable summary generation, you can set SUMMARIZE_ENABLED flag as False.